kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 - does the same thing as intial render
 2. shouldComponentUpdate
 - make a decision if this component really needs to be updated or not
-- e.g, whenever setState will trigger re-render, but it could be setting the same state again, there might not be
+- e.g, whenever setState will trigger re-render, but it could be setting the same state again, there might not be need to re-render
-4. render
+3. render
-5. getSnapshotBeforeUpdate
+4. getSnapshotBeforeUpdate
+- pre commit phase, render doesn't mean it has rendered, `mount` really happens after this method
 6. componentDidUpdate
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc3NTQ0MjcsLTEyNjYwMjMwNzAsNzU5NT
-gwNjc5LDcyMzkxMDcwNywyMDc1OTgwNjQ5LDE1Mzc3MjU5NDEs
-NjU0MzY5MjE2XX0=
+eyJoaXN0b3J5IjpbNzM0OTkzOTgzLC0xMjY2MDIzMDcwLDc1OT
+U4MDY3OSw3MjM5MTA3MDcsMjA3NTk4MDY0OSwxNTM3NzI1OTQx
+LDY1NDM2OTIxNl19
 -->